9th8/up-to-date-real-world-haskell/13-data-structures.md

 then update its `tail` pointer to point to its `tail` node.

 Obviously, this approach is off limits to us in Haskell if we want to stay pure.
-Since pure data is immutable, we can\'t go around modifying lists in place.
-Haskell\'s `(++)` operator appends two lists by creating a new one.
+Since pure data is immutable, we can't go around modifying lists in place.
+Haskell's `(++)` operator appends two lists by creating a new one.

 :::: captioned-content